-Informing and creating excitement for first-time campers on their first weekend trip
+Guiding first-time campers through their first weekend trip

 Go Wild: A Newbie Camper’s Kit is marketed towards people in their 20s who are going on a weekend camping trip for the first time.
 The kit includes essentials that new campers often forget when packing, including bug spray, mini toilet paper rolls, matches in a waterproof case, a headlamp, a multi-tool with utensils, and a cast iron skillet.